I accept that experiencing pain

 Yesterday I watched the movie “Eternal Sunshine of the Spotless Mind”.
 It’s theme so impressed me and it was done so well that it is a DVD that I own because I would like to see it more than once.
 I’ve actually seen this movie at least two other times.
 The movie is based on these questions: “If you could erase the memory of someone after a breakup of the relationship would you?
 Should you?”

 Surely, the temptation to erase the memories after a breakup, if it were possible, could be very strong.
 No memories, no awful emotional pain.
 Wallah.
 Problem solved.
 Wait!
 Not so fast!
 Erasing the memories not only erases the pain but it also erases the joy and every emotion felt in-between joy and pain.

 Lastly, erasing the memories will erase some of your identity.
-The person who you have become as a result of the experience is changed from having had that experience.
+The person who you have become as a result of the experience with someone is changed from having had that experience.
 That identity has value.
 That person has gained freedom and growth having gone through the pain and come out on the other side of it.

 What do you think about it?
 Would you erase the memories of someone after a breakup so that you could move on quickly and not feel the pain of the breakup?